Hay Making

 If you have visited the Community Orchard & Nature Reserve recently you will have noticed how much the grass and thistles have grown.

 In order to start preparing the area for reseeding with wild flowers and less vigorous grasses we need to reduce the fertility in the soil.
 An effective way of doing this is to cut the site and remove the cuttings.
-To achieve this on Sunday 8th June the grass was cut and over the following days it has been turned n preparation for bailing.
+To achieve this on Sunday 8th June the grass was cut and over the following days was turned in preparation for baling.

 This process will prevent the more vigorous grasses and thistles seeding and will hopefully mean they will not reappear next year.